WordPress database error: [Disk full (/tmp/#sql_199273_7.MAI); waiting for someone to free some space... (errno: 28 "No space left on device")]

 Clean out the bed and the dirty towel you used

-Do your host a favor; not all of the hosts have a maid service that can clean up after you, so clean up before you go.
-It’s an easy way to show that you care for your hosts.
+Do your host a favor; not all hosts have a maid service that can clean up after you, so clean up before you go.
+It's an easy way to show that you care for your hosts.
 Leave the place as clean as when you arrived.

-Leave a parting gift and a thank-you note
+Leave a parting gift and a thank-you note.

 It is possible that during your stay with the host, you have known what they like or need.
 Make use of the information to buy a parting gift.